Blog | Real Estate

 Or let’s say you have a small business you want to start or you have an existing business you want to grow, but you need an injection of money to take you to the next level.
 You call a few people you know outside the company as potential investors, but how do you persuade them to invest in you and your business?

-One more scenario: A woman you’ve met on several occasions approaches you to invest in a privately run wind-energy company that’s been operating for five years.
+Here’s one more scenario: A woman you’ve met on several occasions approaches you to invest in a privately run wind-energy company that’s been operating for five years.
 You’ve got the cash, but what do you need to know in order to decide if this investment is right for you?

 The power of using Other People’s Money (OPM)

-Financially free but not yet professional investors
+Financially free to professional investors

 On the left side are the Es and Ss.
 Regardless of whether they work for a company or run a sole-proprietorship, these people exchange their time for money.
 On the right side of the quadrant are the Bs and Is, these are the “Business Owners” and “Investors.”
 Though there are many other differences between people on either side, it’s knowing how to leverage other people’s time and money that makes the biggest difference.